Tolerating and resit exams

 If you did participate in the resit and unfortunately did not pass the course, you have 2 options:

-• You choose to include the course again in your study track (i.e. to take it with you to the new academic year) or;
+• You choose to include the course again in your study programme (i.e. to take it with you to the new academic year) or;

-5. You have not yet completed all courses (deliberation package), but are considering using a tolerance?
+5. You have not yet completed all courses of the programme, but are considering using a tolerance?

-In the case of a tolerable grade: you as a student can then use a tolerance yourself during registration for the next academic year.
+In the case of a tolerable grade: you can request a tolerance yourself when composing your study programme for the new academic year in September.

 Consequences

 The use of a tolerance is final.
 Your learning account for this course will not be refunded (not passed = not returned).
-By using a tolerance you usually MUST pass the other courses.
+By using a tolerance you usually MUST pass all other courses.

-It will remain visible on your diploma supplement (your final list of marks).
-However, don't let this get in the way of choosing to use a tolerance.
+It will remain visible on your diploma supplement (transcript of records - your final list of marks).

 If you still have questions about this, do not hesitate to contact your Academic Advisor.